 Switch-on to sustainability and long-term growth

 The positive environmental impact of lockdown has accelerated consumer awareness around sustainability and has increased the desire to make ethical choices.
 According to the CGS Retail and Sustainability Survey, 70% of consumers consider environmental credentials as important when making purchasing decisions.
-Concerns over the environmental impact of retail industries are now mainstream and conscious-consumption has given rise to the need for brands with purpose.
-As environmental responsibility rises up on the agenda of policy makers, recognising this shift within the retail industry and society at large is crucial.
-Brands must put ethics at the centre of business strategy and use this to build engagement around the positive things they’re doing.
+Concerns over the environmental impact of retail industries are now mainstream and conscious-consumption.
+Has given rise to the need for brands with purpose.
+As environmental responsibility rises up on the agenda of policy makers.
+Recognising this shift within the retail industry and society at large is crucial.
+Brands must put ethics at the centre of business strategy.
+Using this to build engagement around the positive things they’re doing.

 Be authentic and get personal